On Structured-Closed-Loop versus Structured-Controller Design: the Case of Relative Measurement Feedback: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Emily Jensen} received a B.S. degree in Engineering Mathematics \& Statistics from the University of California, Berkeley in 2015, after which she worked as a research assistant in the Department of Computing \& Mathematical Sciences at Caltech.
-She is currently a Ph.D. candidate in the Electrical \& Computer Engineering department at the University of California, Santa Barbara (UCSB).
-She is the recipient of the UC Regents' Graduate Fellowship (2016), and of the Zonta Amelia Earhart Fellowship (2019).
-Her research interests include distributed control and estimation with structural constraints, optimal control design, and control and dynamics of infinite dimensional systems. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Emily Jensen} received the B.S. degree in engineering mathematics and statistics from the University of California, Berkeley, CA, USA, in 2015, and the M.S. and Ph.D. degrees in electrical and computer engineering from the University of California, Santa Barbara (UCSB), CA, USA, in 2019 and 2020, respectively.
+She was a Research Assistant with the Department of Computing and Mathematical Sciences, Caltech, Pasadena, CA, USA, until beginning her graduate studies in 2016.
+She is currently a Postdoctoral Researcher with the Mechanical and Industrial Engineering Department, Northeastern University, Boston, MA, USA.
+Dr. Jensen was the recipient of the UC Regents’ Graduate Fellowship in 2016, and of the Zonta Amelia Earhart Fellowship in 2019. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Bassam Bamieh} (F’08) received the B.Sc. degree in electrical engineering and physics from Valparaiso University, Valparaiso, IN, USA, in 1983, and the M.Sc. and Ph.D. degrees in electrical and computer engineering from Rice University, Houston, TX, USA, in 1986 and 1992, respectively.
 From 1991 to 1998 he was an Assistant Professor with the Department of Electrical and Computer Engineering, and the Coordinated Science Laboratory, University of Illinois at Urbana-Champaign, after which he joined the University of California at Santa Barbara (UCSB) where he is currently a Professor of Mechanical Engineering.
 His research interests include robust and optimal control, distributed and networked control and dynamical systems, shear flow transition and turbulence, and the use of feedback in thermoacoustic energy conversion devices.
 He is a past recipient of the IEEE Control Systems Society G. S. Axelby Outstanding Paper Award (twice), the AACC Hugo Schuck Best Paper Award, and the National Science Foundation CAREER Award.
 He was elected as a Distinguished Lecturer of the IEEE Control Systems Society (2005), Fellow of the IEEE (2008), and a Fellow of the International Federation of Automatic Control (IFAC). \end{IEEEbiography}